Boost Event-Driven Tactile Learning with Location Spiking Neurons: Introduction

-\textbf{Next, we investigate the effectiveness of location spiking neurons and propose two models to capture the complex spatio-temporal dependencies in the event-driven tactile data.} Specifically, we build the \textbf{Hybrid\_SRM\_FC} that combines a fully-connected SNN with TSRM neurons and a full-connected SNN with LSRM neurons.
-Moreover, to capture more spatio-temporal topology knowledge in the data, we propose the \textbf{Hybrid\_LIF\_GNN} that fuses spatial and temporal spiking graph neural networks for event-driven tactile learning.
+\textbf{Next, we investigate the representation effectiveness of location spiking neurons and propose two models for event-driven tactile learning.} Specifically, to capture the complex spatio-temporal dependencies in the event-driven tactile data, the first model combines a fully-connected (FC) SNN with TSRM neurons and a fully-connected (FC) SNN with LSRM neurons, henceforth referred to as the \textbf{Hybrid\_SRM\_FC}.
+To capture more spatio-temporal topology knowledge in the event-driven tactile data, the second model fuses the spatial spiking graph neural network (GNN) with TLIF neurons and temporal spiking graph neural network (GNN) with LLIF neurons, henceforth referred to as the \textbf{Hybrid\_LIF\_GNN}.
 To be more specific, the Hybrid\_LIF\_GNN first constructs tactile spatial graphs and tactile temporal graphs based on taxel locations and event time sequences, respectively.
-Then, it utilizes the spatial spiking graph neural network with TLIF neurons and temporal spiking graph neural network with LLIF neurons to extract features of these graphs.
-Finally, it fuses the spiking tactile features from two networks and provides the final tactile learning prediction.
-To enable the dynamics of location spiking neurons and optimize the proposed models, we propose three bio-inspired location orders and several loss functions involved with locations.
-We also propose the timestep-wise inference algorithms for the two models to show their applicability to the temporal data.
+Then, it utilizes the spatial spiking graph neural network with TLIF neurons and the temporal spiking graph neural network with LLIF neurons to extract features of these graphs.
+Finally, it fuses the spiking tactile features from the two networks and provides the final tactile learning prediction.
+Besides the novel model construction, we also specify the location orders to enable the spatial recurrent neuronal dynamics of location spiking neurons in event-driven tactile learning.
+In addition, we explore the robustness of location orders on event-driven tactile learning.
+Moreover, we design new loss functions involved with locations and utilize the backpropagation methods to optimize the proposed models.
+Furthermore, we develop the timestep-wise inference algorithms for the two models to show their applicability to the spike-based temporal data.